Electronic (band): Electronic

-After a year of intensive recording (and 18 months after "Getting Away with It"), the debut album Electronic was released to critical acclaimNME, 25 May 1991 (8/10)Entertainment Weekly, 21 June 1991 (A) and domestic commercial success, featuring the Top 10 single "Get the Message" and another Top 40 single, "Feel Every Beat".
+After a year of intensive recording (and 18 months after "Getting Away with It"), the debut album Electronic was released to critical acclaim and domestic commercial success, featuring the Top 10 single "Get the Message" and another Top 40 single, "Feel Every Beat".
 The album sold over a million copies worldwide.

 Along with its fusion of rock and pop, Electronic continued their interest in dance music by inviting DJs to remix their singles and album tracks; this was a trend that continued throughout their career.
 Prominent acts that worked on Electronic songs around this period include Danny Rampling, DNA, Dave Shaw and Quando Quango founder and Haçienda DJ Mike Pickering.

 After the first album was released and promoted, Marr and Sumner recorded albums with The The and New Order respectively, regrouping with Neil Tennant in 1992 to record their fourth and highest-charting single "Disappointed".

 Raise the Pressure

 Electronic was resumed when these activities ended, and work began on the second album in late 1994.
-The core duo was joined by Karl Bartos, ex-percussionist and songwriter with Kraftwerk.Raise the Pressure was released in July 1996 on the Parlophone label in the UK and Warner Bros.
+The core duo was joined by Karl Bartos, ex-percussionist and songwriter with Kraftwerk.

+Raise the Pressure was released in July 1996 on the Parlophone label in the UK and Warner Bros.
 Like its predecessor it fused dance music with a guitar-led approach, but some reviewers felt its production was too rich and distracted from the songs.
-The album spawned two guitar oriented singles, "Forbidden City" [UK #14] and "For You" [UK #16], with the dancier "Second Nature" issued in February 1997 and reaching UK #35.
+The album spawned two guitar oriented singles, "Forbidden City" [UK number 14] and "For You" [UK number 16], with the dancier "Second Nature" issued in February 1997 and reaching UK number 35.